 , and that can be operated by users of all levels of technological training.

 As powerful and as versatile as a business analytics tool may be, if it can’t accurately present its findings to users in a way that is easy to comprehend, then it won’t be much use to anyone.
 Users shouldn’t have to comb through the same data as the analytics software just to see results, and they shouldn’t need a degree in computer science to decypher the reports it generates.
-As such, the ability of a business analytics tool to employ effective data visualization is one of the most valuable features to consider.
+As such, the ability of a business analytics tool to employ effective data visualisation is one of the most valuable features to consider.

-It’s one thing to be able to analyze and report on massive amounts of data, but for a tool to really set itself apart, it needs to be able to take the next step, by intelligently appraising that data.
+It’s one thing to be able to analyse and report on massive amounts of data, but for a tool to really set itself apart, it needs to be able to take the next step, by intelligently appraising that data.
 A good business analytics software solution will be able to look at raw data, and use to not only predict the likelihood of future business events, but also offer informed suggestions regarding what actions the business should take moving forward.

 An analytics solution that is based in the cloud provides certain advantages over onsite solutions

 .
-Cloud-based analytics can be accessed at any time, from any authorized device or platform, allowing for quicker connectivity and improved collaboration, all without the need for any expensive hardware installation.
+Cloud-based analytics can be accessed at any time, from any authorised device or platform, allowing for quicker connectivity and improved collaboration, all without the need for any expensive hardware installation.
 This often accomplished through the use of paid subscriptions, known as software as a service

 (SaaS).
 In fact, by 2018, it is expected that 80% of enterprises will be using SaaS tools

 To the untrained eye, most business analytics tools may appear fairly similar, and in many ways, they are.
-However, the subtle differences inherent in these tools can have a significant impact on their effectiveness for specific organizations.
+However, the subtle differences inherent in these tools can have a significant impact on their effectiveness for specific organisations.
 Researching potential solutions, in the form of taking advantage of free trial periods, can help businesses feel secure with their choices before committing.